Who is Seán McGirr, Alexander McQueen's new Creative Director?

 While fashion industry observers may not necessarily recognise Seán McGirr immediately, his prodigious portfolio indicates a suitable wealth of experience that would allay some concerns as to his suitability for the position at Alexander McQueen.

-As one would anticipate, McGirr is a graduate of the illustrious Central Saint Martins fashion school and had been employed as a stylist in both Tokyo and Paris before transitioning into the work of a designer.
+As one would anticipate, Sean McGirr graduated from the illustrious Central Saint Martins fashion school with a Masters of Arts in Fashion in 2014, and had been employed as a stylist in both Tokyo for Vogue Hommes and Paris before transitioning into the work of a designer.
 In the capacity of working as a designer, McGirr had several stints in some major heavyweights, among which included Dries Van Noten, Burberry, and Uniqlo under the leadership of Christophe Lemaire at the brand’s studio in Paris.

 Prior to accepting his role at Alexander McQueen, McGirr oversaw the ready-to-wear operations at JW Anderson.
 “We are delighted to welcome Seán McGirr as creative director,” said Alexander McQueen CEO, Gianfilippo Testa, on the occasion of the new appointment.
 “With his experience, personality, and creative energy, he will bring a powerful creative language to Alexander McQueen while building on its unique heritage.”